 The Blufflands Landscape

-It is these same natural and scenic resources that the Minnesota Land Trust is trying to protect forever.
-By focusing efforts on large contiguous forests, significant natural features, such as peregrine falcon aeries, scenic vistas, unique bluff plant and animal communities, and important historical and cultural sites, the Land Trust and its Blufflands Alliance partners have been responsible for the permanent protection of more than 12,000 acres during the past decade.
+By focusing efforts on large contiguous forests, significant natural features, such as peregrine falcon aeries, scenic vistas, unique bluff plant and animal communities, and important historical and cultural sites, the Land Trust and its partners have been responsible for the permanent protection of more than 14,000 acres during the past decade.

 Although land protection efforts to date have been significant, there is much work to be done.
 The Mississippi River blufflands area is experiencing significant pressure from an expanding human population and industrial uses such as mining.
 Limited developable land in the valleys below the bluffs has forced residential and commercial development up onto the bluffs.

 The Land Trust and its partners are racing against time to protect additional land that preserves the natural and scenic beauty of the Mississippi River blufflands.

 Fortunately, conservation initiatives in the blufflands and in the Root River watershed are driving attention and funding into these important areas.
 You can help by adding your support to the Minnesota Land Trust, which helps us leverage additional funding.
 You can also recommend landowners to investigate preserving their own land.
 Contact the Land Trust for more information.